• Skip to primary navigation

 Instructions

-• In a frypan/skillet over med-high, add optional 1-2 tablespoons olive oil (just leave out if not using oil), and cumin and fenugreek seeds.
-Heat up until the aroma is released, by stirring.
+• In a frying pan over medium-high heat, add optional 1-2 tablespoons olive oil (leave this out if not using oil), and cumin and fenugreek seeds.
+Heat up until the smoky aroma is released, by stirring.
+This will create the best flavour.

-Stir in the garlic and ginger and then add the diced tomatoes and cook them down for about 15-20 minutes on medium heat.
-You may need to add more tablespoons of water.
+Stir in the garlic, ginger and optional chilli, then add the diced tomatoes and cook them down for about 15-20 minutes on medium heat.
+You may need to add a splash of water to loosen the sauce.

-• Once the dal is completely cooked, it should be goopy, add the aromatic sauce to the yellow split peas dal and stir through thoroughly.
+• Once the dal is completely cooked, it should be goopy, add the tomato and onion mixture to the yellow split peas dal and stir through thoroughly.
 Taste to see if you'd like to adjust the salt.
-Serve warm.
+Serve wam topped with chopped coriander.

 Video